bundlewrap/bundlewrap/doc/faq.rst

 Will Blockwart keep track of package updates?
 ---------------------------------------------

 No. Blockwart will only care about whether a package is installed or not.
-Updates will have to be installed through a separate mechanism (I like to create an action with the ``interactive`` attribute set to ``True``).
+Updates will have to be installed through a separate mechanism (I like to create an :doc:`action <item_action>` with the ``interactive`` attribute set to ``True``).
 Selecting specific versions should be done through your package manager.

 |